simple-salesforce/simple-salesforce/docs/user_guide/misc.rst

     sf.Contact.describe_layout('39wmxcw9r23r492')

-To retrieve a list of top level description of instance metadata, user:
+To retrieve a list of top level description of instance metadata, use:

 .. code-block:: python